-The Problem
+Hurricanes are really not good

 Hurricanes

 Hurricanes can cripple and destroy a community’s property, economics, and lives.
 One example reported by CNN of how “The town of Mexico Beach was devastated by [hurricane Michael].
 Out of 1,692 buildings in town, 1,584 buildings were reported damaged, with 809 of those reported destroyed.”
 (Hurricane Stat.).
 The blow to Mexico Beach is unfortunately not a unique situation with the congressional budget office also reporting “Expected annual economic losses from most types of damage caused by hurricane winds and storm-related flooding total $54 billion—$34 billion in losses to households, $9 billion to commercial businesses, and $12 billion to the public sector.”
 (Expected Costs).
-Despite warning and reports of how deadly Hurricane Michael would be,
+Despite warning and reports of how deadly Hurricane Michael would be:

 “320,000 people did not evacuate the path of Hurricane Michael as it approached the Florida coast, where it went on to devastate the coast and kill at least two people and leave 280 missing.
 More than 500,000 people were under mandatory evacuation notices or urged to find higher ground before the hurricane, the strongest ever recorded in the region, hit.”
 (Business Insider).

 At first glance this may seem to have simply been out of stubbornness, however Business Insider clarifies later in the article, “… many people were not able to leave, for financial reasons or due to disability or illness” (Business Insider).
+Evacuation needs to be available for all citizens despite their condition.

 Climate Change

 There is a growing, and ever present, problem the world is facing and that is the effects of climate change.
 The scientific community has long backed the existence of anthropogenic global warming (AGP).
 In a research letter posted to IOP Science about whether there was in fact a consensus on the issue of climate change, they claimed “We have shown that the scientific consensus on AGP is robust, with a range of 90%–100% depending on the exact question, timing and sampling methodology” (Consensus on consensus).
 The effects of climate change are wide ranging with NASA on their website listing a few as increased temperatures, frost-free seasons, changes in precipitation patterns, increased heat waves, increased sea level, and more intense hurricanes (The Effects).
 This last inclusion is quite troubling given the already intense nature of the damages caused by hurricanes.
 From this we can see how climate change has the potential to intensely worsen an already difficult and damaging issue.
-In a report by The Guardian, they talk about this relationship between climate change and hurricanes saying
+In a report by The Guardian, they talk about this relationship between climate change and hurricanes saying:

 “While the overall number of hurricanes has remained roughly the same in recent decades, there is evidence they are intensifying more quickly, resulting in a greater number of the most severe category four and five storms.
-The proportion of tropical storms that rapidly strengthen into powerful hurricanes has tripled over the past 30 years…”(The Guardian).
+The proportion of tropical storms that rapidly strengthen into powerful hurricanes has tripled over the past 30 years…”(The Guardian).’

-The Solution
+We must take action against climate change to stop the intensifying hurricane issue.

+Stop filling the atmosphere with poison

 First Steps

-To address this issue of climate change we must:
+To address this issue of climate change we must

-Educate the public in the reality and effects of climate change, especially in regard to intensifying storms
+Educate the public in the reality and effects of climate change, especially in regard to intensifying storms,

-Develop economic projections to accurately model an ROI return timetable of investing into green technology development in oceanside cities
+Develop economic projections to accurately model an ROI return timetable of investing into green technology development in oceanside cities,

-Create, or increase, budgeting towards green technology development education at the high school level which encourage teens to put their minds towards thinking of green alternatives to current technologies which exist
+Create, or increase, budgeting towards green technology development education at the high school level which encourage teens to put their minds towards thinking of green alternatives to current technologies which exist,

-Invest into technologies that will cool sea and ocean water temperatures
+Invest into technologies that will cool sea and ocean water temperatures.

 Future Action